-- a technical team in conformity with Supplement 7: - two 4 kg fire extinguishers with trained operator, - suitable communications equipment to maintain contact with Rally HQ, - a warning siren, - suitable identification. - a kit of basic rescue equipment determined by the chief medical officer in collaboration with the chief scrutineer, based on Supplements 7 (extrication) and 8 (rescue); - b) a mixed vehicle, combining "technical" and "medical".
+- a technical team trained in the procedures and techniques for extricating casualties with equipment in conformity with Supplement 3: - two 4 kg fire extinguishers with trained operator, - suitable communications equipment to maintain contact with Rally HQ, - a warning siren, - suitable identification, - a kit of basic rescue equipment determined by the Chief Medical Officer in collaboration with the chief scrutineer, based on Supplements 7 (Extrication) and 3 (Disincarceration).

+2) A mixed vehicle, combining "technical" and "medical".

-It carries on board:
+This carries on board:

-- all the equipment foreseen for technical intervention; - the medical personnel and equipment foreseen for medical intervention.
+- all the equipment foreseen for technical intervention; - the medical personnel (at least 3 people trained in extrication and the handling of technical equipment) and equipment foreseen for medical intervention.